How Credit Works

 Both an insufficient credit history or a bad credit history will negatively affect your credit score.

-An insufficient credit history means the credit reporting companies don’t have much to work with.
-To generate a credit score you generally need one or two accounts that have been active for at least three to six months.
-And if you’ve never opened any kind of credit account?
-You won’t have a credit score at all.[11]
+An insufficient credit history means the credit reporting companies don’t have many trade lines to generate a credit score because you generally need one or two accounts that have been active for at least three to six months.
+If you’ve never opened any kind of credit account, you won’t have a credit score at all.[5]

 Why is your credit history different with different credit bureaus?